Church Council and Committee Members

 Rejuvenation Task Force:

-Update: Since the Rejuvenating Task Force was formed in Nov, 2017 we have been successful in moving ahead with Phase 1 of rejuvenating and reinvigorating our church to meet the future.
-We have successfully searched for and hired a Communications Coordinator (Jim Ripley) to help us develop the tools we need to do this work.
-We have now developed a logo for the church that shows our church surging forward in time against the headwinds of change and intransigence.
-We then developed a pamphlet that clearly shows how active and committed our church is to global needs, as well as the needs within our church and local community.
+Since the Rejuvenating Task Force was formed in Nov, 2017 we have been successful in moving ahead with Phase 1 of rejuvenating and reinvigorating our church to meet the future.
+A new logo for the church has been created that shows our church surging forward in time against the headwinds of change and intransigence.
+A pamphlet has been produced that clearly shows how active and committed our church is to global needs, as well as the needs within our church and local community.
 We have also finished a banner on the outside of the church that invites people inside so we can share their spiritual journey.
-Congratulations to all for these accomplishments.

 With our mission in mind we now have to move ahead with Phase 2 of the rejuvenating and invigorating process.
 Phase 2 of this process involves the search for a direction our church can strive toward and identify with.
 To do this we have to look outside the church to see what other churches have done in addressing this, as well as getting insight and direction from our own congregation as to where they want to go.